-Optimizely Experimentation has decision-first counting, which means that we only count conversions from users who have previously sent us a decision event.
+Optimizely Experimentation has decision-first counting, which means conversions are counted only from users who have sent a decision event.
 When an A/B test activates, the decision event fires.
-If a conversion event fires before the decision, it would not be counted on the results page but may be counted in your other analytics platform.
+If a conversion event fires before the decision, it is not counted on the results page but may be counted in your other analytics platform.

-Segmentation values may have differing attribution as well.
+Segmentation values may have differing attribution also.
 Optimizely Experimentation attributes segment values at the user level using the most recent value for each segment in each session.

 Discrepancies caused by differences in event tracking probably cannot be aligned without making adjustments and running a new experiment.
 A new experiment can track new information about users that might aid in a future investigation into the root cause of a data discrepancy.
 The best practice for these types of discrepancies is to run an A/A test, make adjustments and run another A/A test to verify that the issue was corrected.

 Many internet users use content blockers such as Adblock or Ghostery to block trackers and advertisers.
-These content blockers can block any client-side trackers, including Optimizely Web Experimentation.
+These content blockers can also block client-side trackers, including Optimizely Web Experimentation.

 Content blockers cannot, however, block any server-side experimentation you do using Optimizely Feature Experimentation.
 Because the impression event and tracking happen in the backend, the user's client-side content blocking will not be effective.
 This could be why Full Stack counts more users than a third-party platform.
 It is valuable to know what portion of your end users have content blocking extensions enabled.

 A difference in counts could be due to the relative distance between the points in time when Experimentation counts the user and when the other platform counts the user.
 During the page load process, as time elapses, the user's web browser requests resources on the page and sends information to various providers.
-Eventually, when all requests are completed, and your browser renders the page with all of its images, the page will be completely finished loading.
+Eventually, when all requests are completed, and your browser renders the page with its images, the page completely finishes loading.

 The best practice for Optimizely Web Experimentation is to have your snippet be one of the first resources on your page (near the top of the